-Since we opened our doors in 2005, we have used the example of Roald Dahl's creative craft to show that what he did, YOU can do too.
+Since the Roald Dahl Museum and Story Centre opened our doors in 2005, we have used the example of Roald Dahl's creative craft to show that what he did, YOU can do too.
 More than a million people have visited the Museum to date, including an average of 10,000 schoolchildren every year.

 We think that making stories is part of what makes us human, and everyone is a storymaker.
-We use our collection and location - Roald Dahl's archive, in the village he lived, worked, and found inspiration in the everyday - to help our visitors unlock the stories we all have inside.
+We use our collection and location - Roald Dahl's archive, in the village where he found inspiration in the everyday - to help our visitors unlock the stories we all have inside.

-We do this through our school programme, our public offer of activities at the Museum, and increasingly, through online learning initiatives that can be experienced in classrooms anywhere.
+We do this through our school programme, our public offer of activities at the Museum, and through online learning sessions that can be experienced in classrooms anywhere.

-The Roald Dahl Museum in 2023
+The Roald Dahl Museum in 2024